 This makes sense when you consider that college education has become ridiculously expensive, especially in the U.S., Australia and the UK, and also in emerging economies such as India, Brazil and Mexico.
 The average student loan debt in the United States for those graduating in 2018 is estimated to be $39,400.

 That’s why skills are important.
-Jeff Weiner, the CEO of LinkedIn says, “What matters most is relevant skills.”
-Also…“It shouldn’t matter how you picked up your skills; just that you did”, according to David Blake, cofounder of the learning platform Degreed.
+Jeff Weiner, the former CEO of LinkedIn says, “What matters most is relevant skills.”
+Also…“It shouldn’t matter how you picked up your skills; just that you did”, according to David Blake, co-founder of the learning platform Degreed.

 We have created a learning platform, SKILLFIN LEARNING specifically targeted at those looking for jobs in the Business Consulting, Banking and Financial services sector.

-If you’re a Banking and Financial services professional and want to upgrade or update your skills, or a recent graduate looking for a job, you may want to check out the online courses at SKILLFIN Learning.
+If you’re a Banking and Financial services professional and want to upgrade or update your skills, or a recent graduate looking for a job, you may want to check out the online certifications for finance professionals at SKILLFINE.

-Specifically, you may want to consider joining the following online courses for business, banking and finance professionals.
+Specifically, you may want to consider joining the our online courses for business, banking and finance professionals.